 Menopause is when the monthly cycle of menstruation ends.
-Menopause is a natural occurrence and marks the end of a woman’s reproductive life.
-A woman has reached menopause when she has not had a menstrual period for 12 months.
+Menopause is a natural occurrence and marks the end of your reproductive life.
+You have reached menopause when you haven’t had a menstrual period for 12 months.

-Most women reach menopause between the ages of 45 and 55.
+Most people reach menopause between the ages of 45 and 55.
 Menopause before the age of 40 is called premature menopause and before the age of 45 it is called early menopause.

 - longer, shorter or irregular cycles

 - bleeding may become heavy (seek advice from your doctor)